Nykakin/chompjs/README.md

 ![python version](https://img.shields.io/pypi/pyversions/chompjs.svg)
 ![downloads](https://img.shields.io/pypi/dm/chompjs.svg)

-Transforms JavaScript objects into Python dictionaries.
+Transforms JavaScript objects into Python data structures.

-In web scraping, you sometimes need to transform Javascript objects embedded in HTML pages into valid Python dictionaries. `chompjs` is a library designed to be a more powerful replacement of standard `json.loads`.
+In web scraping, you sometimes need to transform Javascript objects embedded in HTML pages into valid Python dictionaries. `chompjs` is a library designed to do that as a more powerful replacement of standard `json.loads`:

 ```python
 >>> chompjs.parse_js_object("{a: 100}")